U.K. Supermarkets To Ban Energy Drinks For Shoppers Under 16

 Next month, several chain supermarkets in the U.K. will stop selling energy drinks to customers under 16.
 Anyone looking to buy a soft drink with more than 150 mg of caffeine per liter — a limit targeting drinks like Monster and Red Bull — will need to present an ID.

 The retailer Waitrose announced its new energy drink restrictions first, in early January.
-"These drinks carry advice stating that they are not recommended for children, so we're choosing to proactively act on that guidance, particularly given the widespread concerns which have been raised about these drinks when consumed by under 16s," Simon Moore, Waitrose's director of corporate social responsibility, says in a statement.
+"These drinks carry advice stating that they are not recommended for children, so we're choosing to proactively act on that guidance, particularly given the widespread concerns which have been raised about these drinks when consumed by under 16s," Simon Moore, Waitrose's director of corporate social responsibility, said in a statement.
 Sainsbury's, Morrisons, Lidl, Coop, Asda, Aldi and Tesco followed with their own bans on selling the drink to children, which will all roll out at the beginning of March.

-As Moore mentioned, European Union and British regulations already require drinks with this much caffeine to sport an extra label stating, "High caffeine content.
+As Moore mentioned, European Union and British regulations already require drinks with this much caffeine to sport an extra label stating: "High caffeine content.
 Not recommended for children or pregnant or breast-feeding women."
 And while a nationwide soda tax will go into effect in the U.K. in April, banning so-called "under 16s" from buying energy drinks is a voluntary measure that grocery stores have taken up this year.

 But the idea of checking IDs for energy drink purchases has been rumbling around for a while.
 Morrisons tested this initiative in 2014, then ended the pilot at the end of that year.